Most infantile hemangiomas are not serious.

-However, a small group of children with facial hemangiomas may have other associated issues.
+However, children with certain types of facial hemangiomas may have other related issues.

-P = Posterior fossa (refers to possible abnormal structures in the brain, particularly the cerebellum)
+P = Posterior fossa (This refers to possible abnormal structures in the brain, particularly the cerebellum.)

 H = Hemangioma

-A = Arterial (refers to possible abnormal arteries in the brain)
+A = Arterial (This refers to possible abnormal arteries in the brain, neck or chest.)

-E = Eyes (refers to possible eye abnormalities)
+E = Eyes (This refers to possible eye or vision issues.)

-Infants diagnosed with PHACE syndrome may have only one or two of these abnormalities, in addition to the hemangioma.
-There can also be abnormalities in the sternum (breastbone) or thyroid of the infant.
+Infants with PHACE syndrome may have one or more of these problems, in addition to the hemangioma.
+Rarely, children may have an abnormal sternum (breastbone) or hypothyroidism (low thyroid hormone).